- School Information

 - Has failed a course;

-- Has a grade point average in the academic courses (English, math, science, history, foreign language) below C-.
+- Has a grade point average in the academic courses (English, math, science, history, foreign language) below C-; or

 Students considered for probation are evaluated by a committee of administration and faculty, which can include a combination of teachers, administration, counselor or other faculty deemed appropriate.
 The committee examines all aspects of the student’s record, both curricular and co-curricular, before recommending that a student be placed on probation.
-The committee is chaired by the principal of the division, and the final decision regarding probation is the responsibility of the principal.
+The committee is chaired by the division head and the final decision regarding probation is the responsibility of the division head.

-The parents of all students who are considered for academic probation will receive a letter from the principal informing them of the reasons that their son/daughter was considered and the decision on the probation.
+The parents of all students who are considered for academic probation will receive a letter from the division head informing them of the reasons that their student was considered and the decision on the probation.
 The letter will communicate the concerns of the faculty and make specific suggestions on how to improve.
 Contingent on improvement, a student on probation could be reassessed at the end of the probationary term and a determination will be made to extend the probation, end the probation, not issue future student contracts, permanent separation from the school or other actions determined by the administration.

 Students who fail a course must retake the course, receive tutoring or make it up in summer school.
 In the case of summer school or tutoring, the student must retake a final exam and or complete a comparable task assigned by the administration to show completion of the course material.
 The student will receive a maximum grade of D- for the course.

 A grade of incomplete will be allowed only in the case of extreme hardship (illness, death in the family).
-It is the student’s responsibility to talk with teachers and make arrangements to make up the incomplete work within a reasonable length of time.
+It is the student’s responsibility to talk with teachers and arrange to make up the incomplete work within a reasonable length of time.

-Care should be taken that students not over extend themselves with outside activities to the point of encroaching on time needed to study.
+Care should be taken that students not overextend themselves with outside activities to the point of encroaching on time needed to study.
 In addition, time for fun and relaxation is also needed.
 Students cannot continuously work under pressure.
 Parents should be concerned also when students regularly have no homework.
-We suggest that if there is a concern, you should contact the school.
+If there is a concern, we suggest that you contact the school.